 Site Developers & Project Team

 Ernie Sota of Green Development and Rebecca Flora of ReMake Group partnered to combine their years of construction, design, development and community planning experience to create Carter Farm Agrihood.
 Carter Farm will serve as a national model for food centric, sustainable development.
-Their portfolio of past projects demonstrate passion, commitment and capacity for successfully undertaking a project of this scale and unique opportunity.
+Their portfolio of past projects demonstrates passion, commitment and capacity for successfully undertaking a project of this scale and unique opportunity.
 Well-known for their ability to advance market “firsts”, Carter Farm Agrihood is envisioned to set a new standard for sustainable development.

 Rebecca was a co-founder of Carter Farm Agrihood providing early visionary and technical sustainability and planning expertise during the predevelopment stage.
 Rebecca ended her affiliation with the project in January 2023, due to other professional commitments.

-Green Development and ReMake have assembled a team of professionals uniquely qualified for this conservation development approach.
+Green Development and ReMake assembled a team of professionals uniquely qualified for this conservation development approach.
 The team members include Eastern Shore experts along with nationally recognized professionals from Pittsburgh, PA – Green Development’s home base.

 Civil engineering and green infrastructure